 Starkly stated, cybercriminals see life sciences and health care organizations not only as a source of significant revenue, but also as treasure troves of sensitive data.
 To counter these threats, the time has come for the industry to up its cybersecurity game.

 Part of the challenge is that many life sciences and health care institutions currently evaluate risk based on qualitative assessment and non-validated opinion.
 The challenge?
 This approach is both imprecise and ill-suited to today’s advanced cyber threats.

-To move up the maturity ladder, CISOs must actually be able to prioritise and address areas of greatest risk, secure employee and patient data and clearly identify the enterprise systems and standards required to get the job done.
+To move up the maturity ladder, CISOs must actually be able to prioritize and address areas of greatest risk, secure employee and patient data, and clearly identify the enterprise systems and standards required to get the job done.
 This necessitates access to robust cyber risk analytics and reporting.
-To make more informed decisions and set enterprise-level goals, CISOs must be armed with visual cyber risk reports and dashboards that are as credible, defensible and actionable as financial statements.
+To make more informed decisions and set enterprise-level goals, CISOs must be armed with visual cyber risk reports and dashboards that are as credible, defensible, and actionable as financial statements.

-To get line of sight into their most pressing risk areas and blind spots, today’s organisations are consequently turning to more advanced analytical solutions.
+To get line of sight into their most pressing risk areas and blind spots, today’s organizations are consequently turning to more advanced analytical solutions.